Locally Prominent Semantic Features

 Determining a reaction time based at least in part on a velocity at the location and a distance to the closest landmark of the landmarks can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location as described in 706 of the method.

-The method can include determining the landmarks that satisfy reaction time criteria associated with a minimum reaction time.
+The method can include determining the locally prominent landmarks that satisfy reaction time criteria associated with a minimum reaction time.
 For example, the computer can determine that the minimum reaction time is five seconds and that the landmarks get selected from the landmarks that will be visible for more than five seconds after the current time.

 Determining the landmarks that satisfy reaction time criteria associated with a minimum reaction time can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.